savolai/sleepCal/README.md

 ## TODO - DEVELOPERS WANTED!

 if you would like to develop this further, patches are welcome and I could set up gitHub if you want to work through there.
+* visualize when the hour cycle starts repeating itself, and when there's a switch in years
 * add a real calendar view such as http://arshaw.com/fullcalendar/
 * store user input in a cookie or with a user ID (facebook/google login?) so that users can return to calendar to see their up-to-date calendar even without having the bookmark with them
 * there seems to be a bug in the past date dimming sometimes such that even the current day gets dimmed